-Candidates must be nominated by a Government or other appropriate nominating authority.
+Candidates must be nominated by a Government agency or institution.
 Such candidates should normally be persons already serving in, or intended to be appointed to a Government Ministry or Department concerned with legal, port or shipping affairs, or an organization in the country of the nominating Government involved in these matters.